3 Key Strategies For Paying Less Taxes In Brooklyn

 A LIRP is a life insurance policy specifically designed to help you build tax-free retirement savings.

-It offers you the long-term care you need by providing two benefits in one: it offers lifelong coverage and allows you to access a portion of your death benefit early to pay for long-term care expenses, such as nursing homes, or to help cover a mortgage.
+It offers you the long-term care you need by providing two benefits in one: lifelong coverage and a death benefit.
+You may even use the savings early on to pay for long-term care expenses, such as nursing homes, or to help cover a mortgage.

 • You have already maxed out your contributions to a Roth IRA or 401(k).